-1. Shop up an absolute storm at Chatuchak Weekend Market
+1. Shop up a storm at Chatuchak Weekend Market

 Where?
 Chatuchak Market is adjacent to the Kamphaengpecth Station (MRT) about 5 minute walk from Mochit Skytrain (BTS) Station and Suan Chatuchak (Chatuchak Park) Station (MRT)

 Why go?
 Spanning 27 acres, it’s one of the biggest markets in the world.
 The atmosphere is electric, the food is great, and if you can’t find something you want to buy, it doesn’t exist.

 How long will you need?
 At least half a day